Query-Import SharePoint List to Excel using Data Source Connections

-Have you ever had to query and import SharePoint list to Excel? or ever required to use SharePoint list as excel data source?
+Have you ever had to query and import the SharePoint list to Excel?
+Or ever required to use SharePoint list as an Excel data source?
 Well, just follow these steps to excel data connection to use SharePoint list as excel data source:

 Step 1: Create a SharePoint list view with desired columns and order:

-Go to your SharePoint list, create a new view matching your requirement by adding necessary columns to it.
+Go to your SharePoint list and create a new view matching your requirement by adding necessary columns.

 Step 2: Use Export to Excel to generate Data Source Connection

 Navigate to your SharePoint list view created in Step-1, use the “Export to Excel” button under the “List” tab.
 This imports the SharePoint list to Excel and establishes the data source connection in Excel as below.

 Make sure you set the below properties to skip column width and preserve sort/filter/layout/formats.

 You can also set the data refresh when opening the file.

 How to Refresh the Data?

 All you have to do is either right-click on any data imported and click “Refresh” in the context menu, or click on the “Refresh All” button under the “Data” tab of Excel.